gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 # QGIS 3 - Build your first plugin

-This tutorial follows you through the development process of a simple QGIS 3 Python plugin using the amazing [Plugin Builder](http://g-sherman.github.io/Qgis-Plugin-Builder/).
+This tutorial follows you through the development process of a simple QGIS 3 Python plugin using the amazing [Plugin Builder 3](http://g-sherman.github.io/Qgis-Plugin-Builder/).

+The final plugin can be found in our [tutorial repository](https://github.com/gis-ops/tutorials/tree/master/qgis/examples/quickapi)

 **Goals**: